Kevrei Tzadikim in Israel (Graves of Pious Jews)

-Rabbi Pinchas ben Yair – Tsfat (Safed)
+Rabbi Pinchas ben Yair – Tzfat (Safed)

-Shmuel Hanavi – Northwest outskirts of Jerusalem overlooking the Tel-Aviv-Jerusalem highway
+Shmuel HaNavi – Northwest outskirts of Jerusalem

 Rabbi Shimon Bar Yochai (Rashbi) – Mt.
 Meron

-This Rabbi features prominently in the Talmud and was one of the Rabbi Akiva’s students and a 2nd century Mishnaic sage.
-The Rabbi performed many miracles and wrote many enlightening interpretations of the Torah.
-He is buried next to his son Rabbi Elezer (bar Rabbi Shimon).
-On the anniversary of his death, the 33rd day of the Omer (Lug B’Omer) crowds of religious followers gather at his grave side to prey, study, sing and dance.
-It is traditional on this day to light bonfires and also to give three year old boys their first haircut at the tsadik’s graveside.
+This Rabbi features prominently in the Talmud and was one of Rabbi Akiva’s students and a 2nd-century Mishnaic sage.
+The Rabbi performed many miracles and wrote enlightened interpretations of the Torah.
+He is buried next to his son Rabbi Eliezer (bar Rabbi Shimon) on Mount Meron.
+On the anniversary of his death, the 33rd day of the Omer (Lug B’Omer) crowds of religious followers gather at his graveside to pray, study, sing, and dance.

+Traditionally on Lag BaOmer bonfires are lit and three-year-old boys are brought to Mt.
+Meron for their first haircut at the tzadik’s graveside.
 The Rashbi is connected with the Zohar – the Book of Splendor – the Kabbalist’s sacred book.
-Also on Mount Meron are the graves of The Tanna, Rabbi Yiba Saba, Hillel Hazaken, Rabbi Yochanan HaSandlar and Rabbi Yossi ben Kisma.
+Also on Mount Meron are the graves of The Tanna, Rabbi Yiba Saba, Hillel Hazaken, Rabbi Yochanan HaSandlar, and Rabbi Yossi ben Kisma.

-Rabbi Yosef Karo – Tsfat (Safed) Cemetery
+Rabbi Yosef Karo – Tzfat (Safed) Cemetery

-This was one of the greatest Rabbis of all time, he was born in 1135 in Spain and came from a respected family of Torah scholars.
-His family was forced out of Spain along with many other Jews and forced to wander from country to country.
-He wrote Pirush Ha’Mishnah L’Rambam and in Egypt he became known as a brilliant medical doctor.
+Rambam was one of the greatest Rabbis of all time, he was born in 1135 in Spain and came from a respected family of Torah scholars.
+His family was expelled from Spain along with many other Jews and forced to wander from country to country.
+He wrote Pirush Ha’Mishnah L’Rambam and in Egypt, he became known as a brilliant medical doctor.

-Rabbi Yochanan ben Zakkai – Tiberius
+Rabbi Yochanan ben Zakkai – Tiberias

-Privileged to see the second holy Temple of Jerusalem this tsadik died at the age of 120 he also served as the leader of Klal Yisroel and studied with Hillel and Shammai.
-He was buried in Tiberius 1100 years before Rambam was buried alongside his grave.
+Rabbi Yochanan ben Zakkai was privileged to see the second Holy Temple of Jerusalem before dying at the age of 120 in 90AD.
+In his lifetime he served as the leader of Klal Yisroel and studied with Hillel and Shammai.
+He was buried in Tiberias 1100 years before Rambam was buried alongside his grave.

-Rabbi Meir Ba’al Ha’nes – On the Shore of the Sea of Galilee
+Rabbi Meir Ba’al HaNes – On the Shore of the Sea of Galilee

 The Rabbi died in Asia but requested to be buried in Israel.
-His body is buried not far from Tiberius on the shore of the Sea of Galilee.
-It is tradition to make a charitable donation to kollelim (places where Torah is studied intensely) in the name of Rabbi Meir Ba’al Ha’nes.
+His body is buried not far from Tiberias on the shore of the Sea of Galilee.
+It is tradition to make a charitable donation to kollelim (places where Torah is studied intensely) in the name of Rabbi Meir Ba’al HaNes.

 Yonatan Ben Uzi’el – Amuka

-Visiting this grave site traditionally aids those looking for a marriage partner and women come here to pray for fertility.
+Visiting this gravesite traditionally aids those looking for a marriage partner and women come here to pray for fertility.
 He was a student of Hillel HaZaken and a wise Torah scholar.